-Family Care Partnership: Attachment to Exhibit A to the Long-Term Care Services Agreement Family Care Only (If applicable): Appendix N to Subcontract Agreement
+Family Care Partnership: Attachment to Description of Long-Term Care Provider Services and Payment Family Care Only (If applicable): Appendix N to Subcontract Agreement

 Purpose: This document defines requirements and expectations for the provision of subcontracted, authorized and rendered services.
 The services shall be provided in compliance with service expectations in this Agreement and Wisconsin licensing and certification standards, as applicable.
 Provisions of this Scope of Service supersede any other agreements, including agreements between the Enrollee and Provider, such as intake agreements.
 All references to Enrollee include the Enrollee and as applicable any of the Enrollee's authorized representatives.